Rounding Error Analysis of Linear Recurrences Using Generating Series: Asymptotics

 \section{Asymptotics}

-Beside their being a serviceable encoding for deriving identities between sequences, perhaps the main appeal of generating series is how they give access to the {\tmem{asymptotics}} of the corresponding sequences.
-The basic fact here is simply the Cauchy-Hadamard theorem stating that the inverse of the radius of convergence of $u (z)$ is the limit superior of $| u_n |^{1 / n}$ as $n \rightarrow \infty$.
-Concretely, as soon as we have an expression of $u (z)$ (or an equation satisfied by it) that makes it clear that it has a positive radius of convergence and where the complex singularities of the corresponding analytic function are located, the exponential growth order of~$| u_n |$ follows immediately.
+One of the main appeals of generating series is the access they give to the {\tmem{asymptotics}} of the corresponding sequences.
+The basic fact here is simply the Cauchy-Hadamard theorem stating that the inverse of the radius of convergence of $u (z)$ is the limit superior of $\abs{u_n}^{1 / n}$ as $n \rightarrow \infty$.
+Concretely, as soon as we have an expression of $u (z)$ (or an equation satisfied by it) that makes it clear that it has a positive radius of convergence and where the complex singularities of the corresponding analytic function are located, the exponential growth order of~$\abs{u_n}$ follows immediately.

-Much more precise results are available when more is known on the nature of singularities.
-We quote here a simple result of this kind that will be enough for our purposes, and refer to the book of Flajolet and Sedgewick~{\cite{FlajoletSedgewick2009}} for far-ranging generalizations (see in particular {\cite[Corollary~VI.1, p.~392]{FlajoletSedgewick2009}} for a statement containing the following lemma as a special case).
+Much more precise results are available when more is known about the nature of singularities.
+We quote here a simple result of this kind that will be enough for our purposes, and refer to the book by Flajolet and Sedgewick~{\cite{FlajoletSedgewick2009}} for far-ranging generalizations (see in particular {\cite[Corollary~VI.1, p.~392]{FlajoletSedgewick2009}} for a statement containing the following lemma as a special case).

-\begin{lemma} Assume that, for some $\rho > 0$, the series $u (z) = \sum_n u_n z^n$ converges for $| z | < \rho$ and that its sum has a single singularity $\alpha \in \mathbb{C}$ with $| \alpha | = \rho$.
+\begin{lemma} Assume that, for some $\rho > 0$, the series $u (z) = \sum_n u_n z^n$ converges for $\abs{z} < \rho$ and that its sum has a single singularity $\alpha \in \mathbb{C}$ with $\abs{\alpha} = \rho$.
 Let $\Omega$ denote a disk of radius $\rho' > \rho$, slit along the ray $\{ t \alpha \of t \in [\rho, \rho'] \}$, and assume that $u (z)$ extends analytically to~$\Omega$.
 If for some $C \in \mathbb{C}$ and $m \in \mathbb{C}\backslash\mathbb{Z}_{\leqslant 0}$, one has

 as $z \rightarrow \alpha$ from within~$\Omega$, then the corresponding coefficient sequence satisfies